Nexmo/station/_tutorials/sending-facebook-messenger-messages-with-messages-api.md

 ---
-title: Facebook Messenger
+title: Sending Facebook Messenger messages with Messages API
-navigation_weight: 2
+products: messages-and-workflows-apis/messages
+description: The Messages API provides a unified facility for sending messages over multiple channel types.
+This tutorial looks at sending messages via the Facebook Messenger channel using the Messages API.
+languages:
+    - Curl
+    - Node
 ---

-# Facebook Messenger
+# Sending Facebook Messenger messages with Messages API

 You can use the Messages API to send and receive messages using Facebook Messenger.